CDCgov/ReportVision/OCR/README.md

 You can also run the script pytest run reportvision-dataset-1/medical_report_import.py to pull in all relevant data.

+### Run E2E Benchmark Test

+1.Segment and Run OCR on a folder of images using given segmentation template and labels file.
+2.Compare OCR outputs to ground truth by searching for matching file names .
+3.Writes metrics(Confidence,Raw Distance,Hamming Distance, Levenshtein_Distance) as well as total metrics to a csv file.

+To Run:
+Locate file e2e_benchmark_test.py
+Make sure to set your DESTINATION_BASE_FOLDER correctly Ensure all the paths/folders exist and are set up correctly Ensure segmentation file and labels file exist and are set up correctly Ensure ground_truth folder and files exist
+Ensure Labels.json is in the correct format see(tax_form_segmented_labels.json) for an example

+Notes:
+E2E takes one second per segment for OCR please be patient or set a counter to limit the number of files processed Only one segment can be inputted at a time

 ### Dockerized Development

 It is also possible to run the entire project in a collection of docker containers.
 This is useful for development and testing purposes as it doesn't require any additional dependencies to be installed on your local machine.